-- Social status of both the husband and the wife
+- Social status of both the spouses

 - Maintenance as well as educational expenses of the child

-- Wife’s personal income and employment status
+- Receiving spouse’s personal income and employment status

-- Income of the husband
+- Income of the spouse paying the support

-- Wife’s ability to maintain herself
+- Receiving spouse’s ability to maintain themselves

 11. Can any one party withdraw their petition to divorce the other?